shaamil101/VideoGameUsingC/DESIGN.md

 ### Functional decomposition into modules

 1. *main*, recieves input when client is called from the command line, calls *parseArgs*, calls *startClient*, calls *message_loop*, calls *message_done*, and initializes a client data structure.
-2. *parseArgs* parses the input given to main from the command line checking for at least 3 arguments, validating them, and marking whether the player is a spectator or not.
+2. *parseArgs* parses the input given to main from the command line checking for at least 3 arguments, validating them, and marking whether the player is a spectator or not in the client object it returns if successful.
 3. *startClient* sets nCurses up and initializes the network
 4. *handleInputs* function used by message_loop for handling key inputs
 5. *handleMessage* function used by message_loop for handling the messages